lyli127/react-app/README.md

 - Express.js: A fast and minimalist web application framework for Node.js.
 - Postgres: A powerful, open source object-relational database system.
 - PG: A PostgreSQL client for Node.js.
+- Google Maps API: A JavaScript API for customising and embedding Google Maps.

 ## Project Overview